Frequently Asked Questions

 Why reserve or cancel before Friday?

 The hike leaders must confirm or cancel the bus on Friday.
 If there are not a sufficient number of hikers (generally a minimum of 20 hikers) with reservations for the hike, the bus will be cancelled.
 Reservations and/or cancellations can still be made on Friday, but knowing this information ahead of time helps the hike leader determine whether or not to confirm or cancel the bus.

 What information do I need to give when making a reservation?

-The hike leader will need your name, your choice of bus departure point and a phone number where you can be reached after normal office hours.
+The hike leader will need your name, your choice of bus pickup spot, and a phone number.

 Does it matter what phone number (home, office, cell) I give when making a reservation?